youssefe82/v0-system-prompts-and-models/README.md

-# **FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser & Trae AI (And other Open Sourced) System Prompts, Tools & AI Models**
+# **FULL v0, Cursor, Manus, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia Browser, Trae AI & Cluely (And other Open Sourced) System Prompts, Tools & AI Models**

-(All the published system prompts are extracted by myself, except the already open sourced ones, Manus and Dia, which are contributions)
+(All the published system prompts are extracted by myself, except the already open sourced ones, Manus, Dia and Cluely, which are contributions)

-🚀 **I managed to obtain FULL official v0, Manus, Cursor, Same.dev, Lovable, Devin, Replit Agent, Windsurf Agent, VSCode Agent, Dia browser & Trae AI system prompts and internal tools.**

 📜 Over **7000+ lines** of insights into their structure and functionality.